Feature Essay

 • It gives me a way to practice patience without an agenda or outcome in mind.

-What these practices give me when I return to research
+What these practices return to research

 I do not think of them as side hobbies.
 They reset the pace at which I notice, judge, and work.
+They are how I practice attention when no experiment is running.

-Listening
+01 · Listening

 Piano keeps me sensitive to pacing, internal structure, and when a line needs more space rather than more force.

-Patience
+02 · Patience

 Photography reminds me that not every good outcome can be pushed into happening.
 Some results depend on waiting well.

-Restraint
+03 · Restraint

 These practices do not sit outside my research life.
 They are part of how I reset attention, recover patience, and return to work more clearly.